charriaga/reading-notes/code-102/command-lines/COMMANDLINE.md

   - `-l` is an argument which can be added to `ls` to show more information on the files and folders listed, such as the permissions and author of a file.
 - `cd`: "Change "Directory".
 This allows you to change locations in you computer directory.
 Typing only 'cd' without an argument will bring you to the root directory.
 A file or folder must be typed after it to change to a different location.
-    - `..` is an argument that allows you to go to the directory above you in the hierarchy. adding more '.'s to it will make you go more steps backwards.
+    - `..` is an argument that allows you to go to the directory above you in the hierarchy. adding more '.'s to it will make you go more steps backwards
 - `mkdir`: "Make Directory".
 Typing `mkdir` will allow you to create a new folder in your location within the computer's directory.
 The name of the folder must be typed afterwards as an argument.
 - `touch`: "Touch".
 This allows you to create a new file.
 The name of the file, with its intended extension, must be typed afterwards.
 You may also note the file's location by adding the desired directory before the name.